ShahriyarR/py-wal-pattern/README.md

 5. **WAL writes to disk**: The serialized log entry is written to the log file on disk.
 6. **KeyValueStore updates in-memory store**: After logging, the KeyValueStore updates the in-memory key-value store.
 7. **Recovery from WAL**: On startup, the KeyValueStore reads all entries from the WAL to rebuild the in-memory state.
+8. **Log cleanup**: The server periodically deletes old log segments based on the low-water mark.

 ## Current limitations & future improvements